 The onboarding training program will educate the new employees about the organizational goals and vision aside from providing contact information, login credentials, and other functional information.
 Both formal and informal organizational norms will be explained to them during the course of the program.
-An open dialogue helps make the employees comfortable with the organizational culture.
-With this, you can help your employees find their place in the company.
+An open dialogue helps make the employees comfortable with the workplace culture.
+With this, you can help your employees find their place in the company creating an inclusive workplace culture.
 Language, working style, ethics, and even inside jokes are all critical parts of the quantifiable integration factors of the employees.
 A good chunk of the new hires will experience difficulties adapting to your office culture because of the baggage that they carry from their previous experiences.
 However, with sufficient education of work culture, they will let go of their luggage.

 Clarity in responsibility

 How often have you witnessed your new employee's productivity taking a hit because they did not have enough clarity of their role in your company?
-It seems to happen for all companies everywhere.
+It seems to happen for many organizations.
 But this doesn't have to be the case.
-In an employee mentorship program, the onboarding mentors can provide the new hires with role clarity and other vital indicators, benefiting the new joiners to understand the company's expectations of them and become self-sufficient.
-Which, in turn, on the road will lead to a boost in productivity.
+In an employee mentorship program, experienced employees can provide the new hires with role clarity and other vital indicators, benefiting the new joiners to understand the company's expectations of them and become self-sufficient.
+Which, in turn, on the road will lead to a boost in productivity and career growth.
 There will be a slump in productivity and confidence when there is an obscurity of the expectation.
 And whenever there is clarity of anticipation, there will be a hike in employee engagement and participation.